Wiring `pyrer` into `rez`

 Semantics:

-- The callback is called at most once per family in one solve (results are cached internally), and only for families the solver actually exercises.
+- The callback is called at most once per (family, range) in one solve (results are cached internally), and only for families the solver actually exercises.

 - Returning

-[]means "no such family" — treated the same as a family that was never added. - The
+[]means "no such family in the requested range" — treated the same as a family that was never added. - The

 result.status == "error"with the exception message inresult.failure_description.
 No exception escapespyrer.solve. - Defensive: entries whose